robrides/methodoverloading/overloadOverride.md

 Which of these make up the method signature?

   * The name of the method, along with its list of parameter datatypes, in order, is termed the method's _signature_.
+  * The compiler does not consider return type when differentiating methods, so you cannot declare two methods with the same signature even if they have a different return type.

 > #### signature
 > A method's name and list of parameter datatypes.